Questions and Answers on Coronavirus

 I may have been exposed to COVID-19, what next?

-Answer: Not everyone who is “exposed” to COVID-19 needs to be tested, but rather only the highest risk exposures.
-A high risk exposure is defined as contact within 6ft to a lab proven Covid-19 case for greater than 15 mins where one person was not wearing a mask.
+Answer: Not everyone who is “exposed” to COVID-19 needs to be tested, but rather only the highest-risk exposures.
+A high-risk exposure is defined as contact within 6ft to a lab proven COVID-19 case totaling 15 minutes or more over a 24-hour period, where one person was not wearing a mask.
 If you meet that criteria we do recommend testing at least 5-7 days after the exposure happened.
 If you test too early the test may read falsely negative.
-We do not recommend routine testing if you do not meet the criteria for a high risk exposure as the chance of transmission is very low.
+We do not recommend routine testing if you do not meet the criteria for a high-risk exposure as the chance of transmission is very low.

 What do I have to do if I am quarantined?